Jacquy Pfeiffer’s French Gingerbread2016-12-26

 Source of the recipeJacquy Pfeiffer is a native of Alsace in France, and is now working for the famous "French Pastry School" in Chicago.

-Jacquy Pfeiffer published this book in 2014, and won the "James Beard Award" for the best cook book.
+Jacquy Pfeiffer published this book "The Art of French Pastry" in 2014, and won the "James Beard Award" for the best cook book.

 Jacquy mentions in his book that you can bake this gingerbread as muffins in paper cups, or in a bread mold, which is what I did